jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Before you wonder, it wasn’t the price, there was no price.
 It wasn’t the competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.

 After years of working on political and economic theory, I’d written (another) book about some untapped possibilities of new tech like smartphone apps, bio-monitors, and bitcoin.
-I made a web app to to showcase and help validate my ideas.
+I only made a web app to to showcase and validate my ideas.

 I was right to.
 They were good ideas.
 I figured out how to solve a problem—and save 100 million dollars, 300,000 hours of productivity, and even dozens of lives—all for virtually no costs.
 Why wouldn't I want to tell people about the philosophy behind it?

 But I was a fool.
 I wasn’t even knocking on doors.
 I was knocking on gates.
 See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives who were paid to "meet" about those problems.
 Solving their problems was asking them to fire themselves.
 They put up gates to shut out, not promote, innovation.

 In fact, they never said _no_ to me. _No_ needs a reason.
 Instead, they said it was against the rules to say yes.
 Obscure rules, hidden inside regulations and contracts.
-They believed in these rules, especially the one against frontline workers taking matters into their own hands; taking out their own garages so to speak.
+They believed in these rules, especially the one against frontline workers taking matters into their own hands and taking out their own garages so to speak.

 I’m not going to talk about my experience too much.
 All that’s important is there was a problem, a big one wasting millions of your dollars, weeks of workers’ time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.

-I knew bringing new products to market is hard.
-I knew antagonists existed.
-I didn't realize their best weapon was our own rule book.
+Like anyone, I knew bringing new products to market is hard.
+I knew sales was difficult.
+I even knew antagonists existed.
+But I didn't realize how insulted they were in their self-righteous stories.

-Here's when I knew, we needed new philosophy, with a better rulebook.
+Open-source has the tools to change the world, so here I decide even if I won this battle, it would be a small victory.
+To truly improve society we need a new philosophy that says improving society is the only rule that matters.

 ## The Power Of Stories